jincyjos22/Credit-Card-Default-Prediction-Using-Machine-Learning/README.md

 Exploratory Data Analysis (EDA) was performed to understand the structure of the dataset, identify patterns, and explore relationships between features and the target variable.

 ---

-📊 Data Visualization (EDA)

-Data visualization was performed to understand the dataset distribution, detect patterns, and identify important relationships between features and the target variable.

 📉 Target Distribution (Count Plot)

 A count plot was used to visualize the distribution of default vs non-default customers.